 Please open a support ticket, and select "Security" from the dropdown.
 Give us as much information as you have and we'll take the necessary steps to secure your account for you.

 Why does this happen?

-The Paperspace platform and database are completely secured.
+The Paperspace platform and database are entirely secured.
 Account takeovers usually happen due to a breach in another service.
-If you use the same password for several services, it is likely that it has been compromised if one has a security breach.
+If you use the same password for several services, it has likely been compromised if one has a security breach.

 How can I prevent this and protect my account?

 We offer a few ways for you to secure and protect your Paperspace account further.

 - Use a strong password.
 Use a password manager or choose a password that is a combination of letters, numbers, and special characters.
 Hackers often use automation to test common phrases and commonly used passwords, so the longer and more complex, the better.